DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 Add [Rules for AI](../../pages/appendix/rules-for-ai) to your repository and commit them to version control.

+### 4. Configure MCP connections (pilot projects only)

+MCP is currently under review and limited to designated pilot projects.
+If your project is approved, follow the [Defra MCP Guidance](../appendix/defra-mcp-guidance.md) to connect AI tools to systems like Jira, GitHub or Azure DevOps.

 ## Set up repository documentation

 You need access to artifacts like user stories, technical designs, diagrams and interface designs from within your coding assistant.